-The engine oil and oil filter should be changed after every 250 hours.
+The engine oil and oil filter should be changed after the first fifty hours of operation and every 150 hours thereafter.
 Refer to the LUBRICATION TABLE in the MAINTENANCE SECTION of this manual for the quantity of oil needed, and to determine the proper type of oil to use for the conditions under which the engine will be operated.

-WARNING: Because the engine is run prior to draining the oil, the engine may be hot.
+WARNING: Because the engine is operated prior to draining the oil, the engine may be hot.
 Use caution to avoid burning yourself on engine surfaces.